thomknoe/INFO-5345/Lab 6/README.md

 ### <mark>Inspiration</mark>

 <mark> The primary aesthetic inspiration for our project came from James Turrell's light art pieces.
-Wanted to capture the same ambient and sublime experience coming from the gentle colors and diffused light that is present in his works. </mark>
+We wanted to capture the same ambient and sublime experience coming from the gentle colors and diffused light that is present in his works. </mark>

 ![Inspiration](https://github.com/thomknoe/INFO-5345/blob/Fall2025/Lab%206/Images/Inspiration.jpg)